 Shepherd, D. P., Beeston, G.R., and Hopkins, A. J. M. (2001).
 Native Vegetation in Western Australia, Technical Report 249.
 Department of Agriculture, South Perth, WA.

-APPENDIX A Pre-Clearing Ve assessment
+APPENDIX A Pre-Clearing VeGETATION assessment

 Main Roads should supply site photos if possible.
 If the consultant is required to complete the pre-clearing vegetation assessment, edit this information to reflect this.